Siân Echard

 Coda: The Ghost in the Machine: Digital Avatars of Medieval Manuscripts

 Arthurian Narrative in the Latin Tradition.
 Cambridge: Cambridge University Press, 1998.
-Available in paperback and as an ebook.
 [Cambridge University Press catalogue; CUP ebooks]

 Introduction: Latin Arthurian narrative and the Angevin court